-Before connecting to the repository, you also need to verify SSH host keys of servers you are going to access in the same section of the admin interface.
-You can do this in the Add host key section.
-Just enter hostname you are going to access (eg. gitlab.com) and press Submit.
-After adding it please verify that the fingerprint matches the server you're adding, the fingerprints will be displayed in the confirmation message:
+In case you want to verify them before connecting to the repository, verify the SSH host keys of the servers you are going to access in Add host key, from the same section of the admin interface.
+Enter the hostname you are going to access (e.g. gitlab.com), and press Submit.
+Verify its fingerprint matches the server you added.
+They are shown in the confirmation message:

-Powered by Weblate 3.10 About Weblate Legal Contact Documentation Donate to Weblate
+Powered by Weblate 3.11 About Weblate Legal Contact Documentation Donate to Weblate